EranGrin/vue-web-component-wrapper/README.md

 ### cssFrameworkStyles

 The `cssFrameworkStyles` option imports the CSS of your CSS framework or any other global CSS styles your application needs.
 By setting `replaceRootWithHostInCssFramework` to `true`, any `:root` selectors in your styles will be replaced with `:host`, ensuring correct scoping within the web component.

+### nonce

+The `nonce` option is used to set a Content Security Policy (CSP) nonce for your web component.
+This is useful when your application uses inline scripts or styles, as it allows you to specify a unique nonce value that can be used to whitelist the inline content.

 ### 4. Build Your Application